[freebsd banner]

 You can find a local copy here.

 This key has not been signed except by myself but will be soon.
-It has been sent to Keybase as well.

 You can find it on the current PGP servers like pgp.mit.edu or here but I do not recommend you to use it.
 DSA/1024 keys are not really secure and flaws were discovered in the implementation of them so any old keys really ought to be regenerated.